Legal

 - Contact information (name, email, phone, mailing address) that you submit to the contact form or the consult booking form.

-- Post-retainer legal-file data (court records, RCMP C-216C, personal statement) that we collect and process on behalf of [Attorney Name] PLLC.
+- Post-engagement legal-file data (court records, RCMP C-216C, personal statement) that we collect and process in the course of preparing your I-192 filing.

-- Technical and usage data (IP address, browser, referrer, consent choices) that our consent-gated analytics tooling captures only if you accept analytics cookies.
+- Technical and usage data (IP address, browser, referrer, consent choices) that our analytics tooling captures by default to measure site performance, unless you opt out.

 3. Purposes